HanzgitH/pluginnode-install/README.md

 Securing VPS is not included in this guide.

 I use this as my personal install of $PLI nodes and is free to share and use at each individual's discression, I take no personal responsibility for the use, distribution and implementation of this install.

+It is highly recommeneded to run a test on a none-approved node, if any issues arise from an update or edit, this can be easily fixed before commiting to a working, approved node.

 #NodeLife